-During the Winter semester 2021-2022, and every Wednesday from 16:00 to 22:00 p.m. the piloting of the book Vulnerable groups & Trauma were held on the interdepartmental master's degree programme of the University of Athens, department of Communication and Mass Media and the university of the Aegean, department of Sociology.
+The piloting of the book Vulnerable groups & Trauma was held during the Winter semester 2021-2022, every Wednesday from 16:00 to 22:00 p.m. within the framework of the interdepartmental postgraduate programme: "Media & Refugee/Migration Flows" of the University of Athens, Department of Communication and Media Studies and the University of the Aegean, Department of Sociology.

-The course consists of the following subjects:
+The course consisted of the following subjects:

 - 1. Vulnerability definition and classification of vulnerable groups.
-Key definitions, perceptions, values, and heresies which lead to prejudice against different vulnerable groups are examined.
-Then, a classification of vulnerable groups is provided e.g., by ethnic origin, sexual orientation, disability, religion, age, and gender, as well as the barriers faced for inclusion. - 2.
+Key definitions, perceptions, values and heresies which lead to prejudice against different vulnerable groups were examined.
+A classification of vulnerable groups was provided e.g., by ethnic origin, sexual orientation, disability, religion, age and gender, as well as the barriers faced for inclusion. - 2.
 Cultural identities and the media. - 3.
 Theorizing trauma and its cultural dimension, collective consciousness, the relationship between personal and collective traumas, intergenerational trauma and trauma in the age of risk society. - 4.
 Mediatization of trauma and Mediatization theory.
-This session focus on how traumatic experiences are depicted through media, the representation of trauma through cinema and news stories, a s well as media's effect on trauma. - 5.
+This session focused on how traumatic experiences are depicted through media, the representation of trauma through films and news stories, as well as media effect on trauma. - 5.
 Base of the pyramid (BoP).
-This session analyzes the evolution of the concept, its characteristics, limitations, and the challenges faced by BoP population, including case studies. - 6.
+This session analysed the evolution of the concept, its characteristics, limitations and the challenges faced by BoP population, including case studies. - 6.
 Inclusive Business Models.
-This session focuses on Vulnerable groups in businesses, poverty alleviation, community learning services and case studies. - 7.
+This session focused on vulnerable groups in businesses, poverty alleviation, community learning services and case studies. - 7.
 Sustainable Business Models, Development Goals, Circular Economy, Social Enterprises and Case studies - 8.
 Social integration of culturally different groups.
-This includes the acculturation process, host society's role, as well as building supporting mechanisms and frameworks via culture, entrepreneurship, etc. - Media coverage of vulnerability.
-This session examines digital journalism and population flows, the role of journalism in covering vulnerable groups and case studies. - 10.
-Media coverage and fake news on vulnerable groups, based on examples from the refugee context and disinformation on social media, e.g. on Uyghur Turks and Rohingya.
+This included the acculturation process, host society's role, as well as building supporting mechanisms and frameworks via culture, entrepreneurship, etc. - Media coverage of vulnerability.
+This session examined digital journalism and population flows, the role of journalism in covering vulnerable groups and case studies - 10.
+Media coverage and fake news on vulnerable groups, based on examples from the refugee context and the spread of disinformation on social media, e.g. on Uyghur Turks and Rohingya.

 - 11. Cultural mediation I Mediators and careers.
 Introduction to cultural mediation as a profession, support of vulnerable groups and cultural mediation strategies to support refugees. - 12.
-Cultural mediation II Communication skills, aspects, and models for approaching vulnerable groups, migrants, and refugees in an intercultural context, in addition to cultural mediators' role as communication experts. - 13.
+Cultural mediation II Communication skills, aspects and models for approaching vulnerable groups, migrants, and refugees in an intercultural context, in addition to cultural mediators' role as communication experts. - 13.
 Ethical approach to trauma.
-This session explores the meaning of confidentiality, neutrality, objectivity, transparency, adoption of a holistic approach and intelligibility when approaching vulnerable groups, as well as practical and ethical issues.
-Moreover, it presents the code of ethics applicable in various contexts, in addition to experiences and current practices in Europe.
+This session explored the meaning of confidentiality, neutrality, objectivity, transparency, adoption of a holistic approach and intelligibility when approaching vulnerable groups, as well as practical and ethical issues.
+Moreover, it focused on the code of ethics applicable in various contexts, in addition to experiences and current practices in Europe